HariSekhon/DevOps-Bash-tools/README.md

   - `aws_ec2_create_ami_from_instance.sh` - creates an AWS EC2 AMI from an EC2 instance and waits for it to become available for use
   - `aws_ec2_clone_instance.sh` - clones an AWS EC2 instance by creating an AMI from the original and then booting a new instance from the AMI with the same settings as the original instance.
 Useful to testing risky things on a separate EC2 instance, such as Server Administrator recovery of Tableau
   - `aws_ec2_amis.sh` - list AWS EC2 AMIs belonging to your account in an easy to read table output
+  - `aws_ec2_ami_ids.sh` - lists AWS EC2 AMI IDs only, one per line, to be used in adjacent scripts that creating mapping tables and translate AMI IDs to names in inventory scripts `aws_info_ec2*.sh`
   - `aws_ec2_ebs_*.sh` - AWS EC2 [EBS](https://aws.amazon.com/ebs/) scripts:
     - `aws_ec2_ebs_volumes.sh` - list EC2 instances and their EBS volumes in the current region
     - `aws_ec2_ebs_create_snapshot_and_wait.sh - creates a snapshot of a given EBS volume ID and waits for it to complete with exponential backoff